ChrisDuffley/stationPlaylist/addonuserguide.md

 * T: Instant stop
 * Alt+Down arrow: Skip to next track

 From Studio window, to see if a track is playing, press the SPL Assistant command.
-NVDA will play a beep.
+NVDA will play a beep and/or show "SPL Assistant" on a braille display.
 Then press P, and NVDA will announce if the track is playing or stopped.

 #### Reviewing information about a track